 A number of Analytics ID have already been defined in TS 23.288[x]. however, which existing or new analytics ID(s) is benefit to the UE should be identified and how does the UE get the analytics from 5GC needs to be studied.

 2. Proposal

-It is propose two solutions on enhancements on 5GC information exposure to UE.
+It is propose the solution on enhancements on 5GC information exposure to UE.